INS Khukri (F149): Casualties

 Khukri is the only ship lost in combat in the history of the post-independence Indian Navy.
 Eighteen officers and 176 sailors were killed.
 The captain, Mahendra Nath Mulla, was among the casualties and is therefore the only Indian captain to go down with a vessel.
 He was posthumously awarded India's second-highest military honour, the Maha Vir Chakra.

 Remembrance

 A memorial in the remembrance of this ship has been built, along the coast, in Diu.
 The memorial consists of a scale model of Khukri encased in a glass house, placed atop a hillock facing the sea.
 The memorial was inaugurated by Vice Admiral Madhvendra Singh as the flag officer commanding-in-chief.
+India's first indigenously built corvette was also named after her.